 On October 6, Part 1 of the Summit convenes working groups based in Kingsbridge, Jackson Heights, and the Lower East Side to discuss their achievements, their goals for the future, and the importance of interdisciplinary approaches to recovery.

-In this two-part capstone event, the Neighborhoods Now working groups will come together to present their accomplishments, discuss their goals for the future, and share reopening strategies that can be deployed across New York City and beyond.
-The Urban Design Forum and Van Alen Institute will also debut a publication with key findings from the initiative, including concrete and actionable recommendations for city governments, community organizations, and design firms keen to take on similar projects.
+The Urban Design Forum and Van Alen Institute will also debut a digital toolkit, including actionable resources for city governments, community organizations, and design firms keen to take on similar projects.

 This video discussion will take place at 11 am EDT.
 Login details for Zoom will be emailed to registrants in advance of the conversation.

 Kingsbridge, Bronx: COOKFOX, Design Advocates, MNLA, Perkins & Will, Scalar Architecture, and Studio Libeskind collaborated with Northwest Bronx Community & Clergy Coalition (NWBCCC).